 Common mistakes which you can avoid, save your data from being accessible or penetrable by hackers!

 - Same password for multiple accounts: If the hacker hacks one of your accounts, all your other accounts are up for a toss.
 The hacker most likely will gain access to other accounts as well.
 We recommend you to have different passwords for all your accounts, thereby not giving the hacker any sort of leverage.

 - Short Passwords: When you use multiple passwords that are not complex, you expose yourself to the risks of attacks.
 It is the kind of attack when a hacker is using special software to hack your account.

 - Using weak or no wireless encryption on your wireless network: If you have a wireless network in your home and that is not encrypted or using encryption then you are basically letting everyone to your internet connection.
 You are also helping potential hackers to enter your system.
 You might have your encryption turned on, but if it is outdated it will not help you anyhow.
 WEP can be cracked by most hacks, consider implementing WPA based encryption with a strong wireless network password.

 - Using unknown flash drives: Backing up is important but be careful when inserting someone else’s flash drive or using it on your computer.
 External devices are risky to use and can be fooled with.
-Scan your device regularly for viruses to ensure that you are not a victim to hacking.
+Scan your device regularly for viruses to ensure that you are not a victim of hacking.

-- Answering phishing Emails: 80000 users fall for phishing scams every single day.
+- Answering Phishing Emails: 80000 users fall for phishing scams every single day.
 Most email systems have spare filters to catch such spams, but always check the sender’s name and email.

 - Turning off Security Features: People might disable their firewall to access a particular application, rather than troubleshooting the problem.
 They might forget to turn the firewall back on after they have finished working on that particular application.
-Anti-virus application is another application that frequently gets turned off, some people think it would boost their computer’s performance or another resource intensive application.
+Anti-virus application is another application that frequently gets turned off, some people think it would boost their computer’s performance or another resource-intensive application.
 This feature secures your computer and data.